vincent8880/pig-dice/README.md

   4.If he/she gets a one the score resets to zero and is not added to the total score 5.When you press hold the cumulative score is added to the total score.
-  6.If you press hold or get a one it becomes the next players turn
+  6.If you press hold or get a one it becomes the next players turn 7.The first player to reach a total score of 100 wins.
+``
+## DEVELOPMENT
+Developer:Vincent Ododo
+Email:ododovincent54@gmail.com
+You can contact me for any inquiries